How do FHA loans work?

 Not fun, but it may not last as long as the mortgage insurance premium on an FHA loan.

-Click here to calculate what your monthly mortgage payment might be.
+A mortgage calculator can help you figure out what your monthly mortgage payment might be.

 Conventional Loan vs. FHA.